Hemodialysis: History

 The original Kolff kidney was not very useful clinically, because it did not allow for removal of excess fluid.
 Swedish professor Nils Alwall encased a modified version of this kidney inside a stainless steel canister, to which a negative pressure could be applied, in this way effecting the first truly practical application of hemodialysis, which was done in 1946 at the University of Lund.
 Alwall also was arguably the inventor of the arteriovenous shunt for dialysis.
 He reported this first in 1948 where he used such an arteriovenous shunt in rabbits.
 Subsequently, he used such shunts, made of glass, as well as his canister-enclosed dialyzer, to treat 1500 patients in renal failure between 1946 and 1960, as reported to the First International Congress of Nephrology held in Evian in September 1960.
 Alwall was appointed to a newly created Chair of Nephrology at the University of Lund in 1957.
 Subsequently, he collaborated with Swedish businessman Holger Crafoord to found one of the key companies that would manufacture dialysis equipment in the past 50 years, Gambro.
 The early history of dialysis has been reviewed by Stanley Shaldon.

 Belding H. Scribner, working with the biomechanical engineer Wayne Quinton, modified the glass shunts used by Alwall by making them from Teflon.
 Another key improvement was to connect them to a short piece of silicone elastomer tubing.
 This formed the basis of the so-called Scribner shunt, perhaps more properly called the Quinton-Scribner shunt.
 After treatment, the circulatory access would be kept open by connecting the two tubes outside the body using a small U-shaped Teflon tube, which would shunt the blood from the tube in the artery back to the tube in the vein.

 In 1962, Scribner started the world's first outpatient dialysis facility, the Seattle Artificial Kidney Center, later renamed the Northwest Kidney Centers.
 Immediately the problem arose of who should be given dialysis, since demand far exceeded the capacity of the six dialysis machines at the center.
 Scribner decided that he would not make the decision about who would receive dialysis and who would not.
 Instead, the choices would be made by an anonymous committee, which could be viewed as one of the first bioethics committees.

-For a detailed history of successful and unsuccessful attempts at dialysis, including pioneers such as Abel and Roundtree, Haas, and Necheles, see this review by Kjellstrand.